 Getting better

-Not feeling so great these days?
-Or maybe you just have a few questions about your mental health?
-Well, you’re on this page, and that’s the first step towards figuring things out.
-Here are some information that might help you voice what you’re going through and find solutions.
-Because, yes, there are solutions!
+If you haven’t been feeling so great these days, or maybe have a few questions about your mental health, you’ve come to the right place.
+You’ve taken the first step towards figuring things out!
+The information in this article can help you name what you’re going through and find solutions yes, that’s right, there are solutions to your struggles!

-Why is it so difficult to talk to your parents or others about depression?
+Why is it so hard to talk to your parents or others about depression?

-Why is it so difficult to talk to your parents or others about depression?
+Why is it so hard to talk to your parents or others about depression?

 There are a number of reasons why you might be reluctant to talk about your mental health: